Sample Report

 |---|---|---|---|

 | 1 | Territory Protection | Sometimes | Request a defined protected radius (min.
-5-mile) with right of first refusal on any new center in that radius. |
+5-mile) with right of first refusal. |

-| 2 | Personal Guarantee | Negotiable | Limit to the term of the agreement only.
+| 2 | Personal Guarantee | Negotiable | Limit to term of agreement only.
 Exclude spousal guarantee.
-Cap at a specific dollar amount. |
+Cap at specific amount. |

-This report is an educational analysis tool prepared by ClearFDD.
+Unlock Full ReportThis report is an educational analysis tool prepared by ClearFDD.
 It is not legal advice, financial advice, or a recommendation to purchase or not purchase any franchise.

 ClearFDD is not a law firm and does not provide legal counsel.
 For legal review of your franchise agreement — which we strongly recommend — consult a licensed franchise attorney in your state.